Delivery checking procedure

 For pallets delivered from Roberts, Bayfreight and Gouldings couriers you only sign for the number of pallets, not the number of cartons contained on the pallets, as we have built these.
 Do please check that the shrink wrap hasn’t been tampered with or goods damaged in transit.

-For TNT deliveries, we have an agreement in place that their drivers will wait for you to count each carton.
-It is important that you do this regardless of whether TNT deliver your goods loose or palletised.
+For DX and Crowfoots deliveries, we have an agreement in place that their drivers will wait for you to count each carton.
+It is important that you do this regardless of whether they deliver your goods loose or palletised.

 Step 2 – check pallet and carton contents.
 Once you have taken delivery you have up to three days to claim for damages, shortages or wrong items delivered, and this must be reported to Customer Services by calling 01457 819400 or by emailing firstname.lastname@example.org.